danvick/flutter_chips_input/README.md

 ```

 ## Known Issues
+* Deleting chips with keyboard on IOS makes app to crush (Flutter Issue with special characters used as replacement characters).
+Already reported [#2](https://github.com/danvick/flutter_chips_input/issues/2)
 * Overlay doesn't move when input height changes i.e. when chips wrap
 * For some reason Overlay floats above AppBar when scrolling